Short Stay 'C' Visas Ireland for US Citizens & Residents

 Costs and fees associated with a short stay ‘C’ visa can vary depending on the method in which you are applying and your individual circumstances.
 Visa application fees must be paid to the Irish embassy or consulate in the amount of:

-Fees are typically payable by bank draft or money order.
+Payment methods vary by embassy or consulate — options may include bank draft, money order, or online payment.
+Check directly with your application office for accepted payment methods and any additional local charges.
 You may incur additional costs in the application process for visa services such as obtaining required documentation or certified copies.

 U.S. citizens will not be required to make fee payments for a short-stay visa.
 However, if you stay in Ireland longer than 90 days you will be required to register with a local Garda office and pay a registration fee at that time.